StakeLab-Zone/Documentation/Vote/Keplr/README.md

 Head to the specific tab in the Keplr desktop dashboard: [Active proposals](https://wallet.keplr.app/?tab=active-proposals).
 You will here be able to vote for all the chains supported natively by the Keplr team.
-If the blockchain you follow doesn't appears on it, you can head to [Ping Pub](https://ping.pub/) that support open sourcely all Cosmos blockchains, and directy go the steps [here (TBD)]()
+*If the blockchain you follow doesn't appears on it, you can head to [Ping Pub](https://ping.pub/) that support open sourcely all Cosmos blockchains, and direcly go the steps [here (TBD)](https://github.com/StakeLab-Hub/Documentation/blob/main/Vote/Keplr/README.md#Vote-on-Ping-Pub-with-Keplr-Desktop).*

 ### Vote on Ping Pub with Keplr (Desktop)